What is technology investing? Here’s a breakdown of why the sector is so important for investors to follow.

 In response to massive global spending in this sector, the World Economic Forum (WEF) has proposed that countries invest in cybersecurity infrastructure in order to mitigate risks for digital and connected systems.
 For example, it states that an attack on the US grid system could cost US$1 trillion in damages.

-“Fast-paced investment in IoT has brought the industry to an inflection point,” said Karime Kuri Tiscareno, project lead of Internet of Things (IoT) at the WEF.
+“Fast-paced investment in Internet of Things (IoT) has brought the industry to an inflection point,” said Karime Kuri Tiscareno, project lead of IoT at the WEF.
 The WEF recommends that companies create broader security awareness, integrate proactive security systems and balance priorities as technology becomes continually embedded into their operations.

 Within the broad scope and magnitude of the tech industry, there are a number of ways investors can gain exposure to transformative disruptive technologies.

-- iShares US Technology ETF (ARCA:IYW): This ETF began on November 12, 2001, and currently has 149 holdings.
-It covers all the big names in technology, including Microsoft, Apple, Facebook and Alphabet.
+- iShares US Technology ETF (ARCA:IYW): This ETF began on November 12, 2001 and has 158 holdings.
+It covers big names in technology, including Microsoft, Apple, Facebook and Alphabet.

-- Technology Select Sector SPDR (ARCA:XLK): This fund is one of the largest in the sector, with net assets of US$82.78 billion.
-There are 67 holdings in this fund, which was started on December 16, 1998.
-This fund also has all the major names in the industry, including Visa (NYSE:V), Mastercard (NYSE:MA), Cisco (NASDAQ:CSCO) and Intel (NASDAQ:INTC), along with Apple, Microsoft and Alphabet.
+- Technology Select Sector SPDR (ARCA:XLK): This fund has 73 holdings and was started on December 16, 1998.
+It also holds major names, including Visa (NYSE:V), Mastercard (NYSE:MA), Cisco (NASDAQ:CSCO) and Intel (NASDAQ:INTC), along with Apple, Microsoft and Alphabet.